temporalio/documentation/docs/java/how-to-use-queries-in-java.md

 When using Queries, the following restrictions apply:

-- It can not modify Workflow state in any way.
+- It cannot modify Workflow state in any way.
 - It is not allowed to block its thread in any way.

 ### Define Query Method